brewingcode/pug-pack/README.md

 - this is simply an alternative to `:inject(ext="cofffee")`

-- `pug` itself comes with the `coffee-script` filter, which is CoffeeScript v1
+- `pug` itself might include the `coffee-script` filter, which is CoffeeScript v1

 - this jstransformer is `coffeescript` (without the hyphen), and is CoffeeScript v2